 When your feline friend avoids eating

 Maybe your cat is avoiding eating, and you have noticed that their feasting habits have dramatically fallen off.
-In some cases, your cat might be simply not hungry, but if they are routinely missing meals and ignoring treats, then you can sense something is wrong.
+In some cases, your feline friend might be simply not hungry, but if they are routinely missing meals and ignoring treats, then you can sense something is wrong.
 Keep a close watch on their eating.

 Weight gain or loss